dmbarbour/glas/docs/GlasCLI.md

 ## Extracting Binaries

-The command-line tool will always include an option to directly extract binary data.
+The glas command line can directly extract binary data to stdout.

         glas --extract ValueRef

-The reference must evaluate to a binary (a list of bytes).
+The reference must evaluate to a binary value, a list of bytes.
 This binary is written to stdout, then the command halts.
+Binary extraction is primarily intended to reduce requirements for bootstrap: compile then extract of an executable binary without implementing a complete effects API.
+However, this feature may prove broadly useful in treating glas as a build system.

 ## Running Applications

+The glas command line knows how to interpret some values as runnable applications, with access to ad-hoc effects including filesystem and network.
+See [glas applications](GlasApps.md).

         glas --run ValueRef -- List Of Args

-The referenced value must be a Glas program, representing a process with a 'prog' header.
-This might be extended later, for performance reasons.
-See the [application model](GlasApps.md) for general information.
+The glas command line will support a few different application types, distinguished by header such as 'prog' or 'macro'.
+For performance, the glas command line may JIT compile and cache the application value rather than directly interpreting it.

+Arguments after '--' are passed to the application as a list of strings.
+This may be elided if there are no arguments.
+Other than command line arguments, applications may also be configured via a few environment variables.

+### Basic Applications

+Basic applications are distinguished by the 'prog' header, i.e. `prog:(do:Program, ...
+Annotations)`.
+The program should represent a transactional step function, which may evaluate an arbitrary number of steps.

         type Process = (init:Args | step:State) -- [Eff] (step:State | halt:Result) | Fail

-Initial arguments are the command-line arguments, `init:["List", "Of", "Args"]`.
-Final result should be `halt:ExitCode` where ExitCode is a bitstring interpreted as a signed integer.
+This process starts with `init:["List", "Of", "Args"]` and ends with `halt:ExitCode`.
+The ExitCode should be a short bitstring, representing an integer.
+Annotations are more ad-hoc but might serve a useful role such as hints for tab completion.
+See *Basic Effects API*.

+### Macro Applications

+Macro applications are distinguished by the 'macro' header.

+        macro:Program

+We'll further separate static and dynamic arguments:

+        glas --run MacroRef -- Static Args -- Dynamic Args

+The macro program must be 1--1 arity and receives the `["Static", "Args"]` as input.
+It must return another application value.
+The returned application is then interpreted receiving dynamic arguments.
+If all arguments are static, the separator may be elided, but use of the separator may simplify caching.

+Macro applications have access to language module effects: 'log' and 'load'.
+Effectively, macro applications extend the glas command line with a little DSL.

+### Concurrency and Distribution (Incomplete)

+It is difficult to optimize a glas process to fully leverage transaction machine features - incremental computing, replication on fork, etc..
+An effective option to work around this is to model the concurrency and components more explicitly and declaratively.
+I'd like to eventually support an 'app' header that makes concurrency and logical distribution more visible to a compile-time analysis.

+## Basic Effects API

+Basic applications will support most effects described for [glas applications](GlasApps.md), plus a few effects for convenient access to Glas modules:

+* **load:ModuleRef** - load current value of a module.
+Modules may update due to source changes, but this can only be observed between transactions.
+* **rt:reload** - (runtime extension) rebuild and redeploy current application from the module system, if possible.
+Fails if application cannot be rebuilt.
+On success, applies to future transactions.

+These effects support live coding on a per-app basis, although they aren't a complete, independent solution.
+Computations on the module system must implicitly be incremental, using cached results to avoid unnecessary rework.

 ## Environment Variables

-Currently, using only two environment variables:
+Proposed environment variables:

-* **GLAS_DATA** - a folder for content-addressed storage, persistent memoization cache, shared database, and extended configuration.
+* **GLAS_DATA** - a folder for content-addressed storage, persistent memoization cache, the shared database, or extended configurations.
 If unspecified, defaults to a user-specific folder such as `~/.glas`.
 * **GLAS_PATH** - search path for global modules.
 Follows OS conventions for PATH environment variables.
-Potentially extended or overridden by configuration files in GLAS_DATA.

-## Effects API

-The effects API for runnable applications is essentially everything listed in [Glas Apps](GlasApps.md) plus the 'load' effect used by language modules.
-This is slightly tweaked for context:

-* **load:ModuleRef** - load current value of the referenced module, or fail if the module cannot be compiled.
-A 'local' module is relative to the working directory.

-The ability to observe updates to a module between transactions can be useful for live coding if paired with accelerated evaluation.
+Global modules must be subfolders found on this path.

+Configuration within GLAS_DATA may extend, override, and deprecate environment variables.
+But this is still useful as a list of features we might want to configure.

 ## Exit Codes